tomvredeveld/center-of-pressure-analysis-tool/README.md

 Then open the  `app.R` file and press `Run App` from within RStudio.
 The steps to using the app are described below.

-![Screenshot of running it local with RStudio](/images/screenshot-using-r.png) *Quick instructions to run the app locally on your computer by using R*
+![Screenshot of running it local with RStudio](/images/screenshot-using-r.png) *Quick instructions to run the app locally on your computer by using R and Rstudio. *

 ## Using the app